solidi/writing/01-on-kotlin-a-reply-from-management.md

 I kept looking center-left.

-I wondered if there were any other managers or stakeholders present?
+I wondered if there were other managers or stakeholders present?
 Was I the only one?
 Will they, the engineers, identify me and beat the crap out of me?
 Dragging me out of the tent?

-I only had sunscreen to blind them, a brilliant thought at the time.
+I had sunscreen to blind them, a brilliant thought at the time.

 But Christina's topic was unexpected.
 After debating with engineers, later on, I had come to appreciate the stance.
 This is rarely seen in the community in the way that it was presented.